thepassle/batching-blog/README.md

 > Simple counter element, courtesy of the lovely folks over at [webcomponents.dev](https://webcomponents.dev)

 Imagine we have a simple counter element that has a `count` property.
-All we need to do to trigger LitElement to rerender is set a new value to the `count` property: `this.count = 1;`, and LitElement will automagically _request_ an update.
+All thats needed for LitElement to rerender, is set a new value to the `count` property like so: `this.count = 1;`.
+This will automagically cause LitElement to request an update.

 But... how?
 How does LitElement know that the `count` property was set?
 How does it _observe_ our properties?